whosmatt/uvmod/README.md

 v27 fixes this so that the TX power is always correct.
 To see if your unit is affected you can either use a power meter, or you can use a receiver with rssi to check if the output power on the L setting is higher than the output power on the H setting.

-For now, the russian and portugese version of UVMOD includes limited v27 support, so you can use those if your unit is affected.
+For now, the russian and portuguese version of UVMOD includes limited v27 support, so you can use those if your unit is affected.

 We are working on a mod that fixes this in v26 as well.